tusen-ai/naive-ui/src/table/demos/enUS/index.demo-entry.md

 <!--single-column-->

 If you only want to render some basic table, use it.
-If you want to render structured data, see <n-a to="n-data-table">Data Table</n-a>.
+If you want to render structured data, see <n-a to="data-table">Data Table</n-a>.

 ## Demos